caitlinturnidge/lmnh-plant-pipeline/README.md

         - `watering_18.csv`
         - `recording_18.csv`

-At the end of each month, the month folder will contain only two csv files, `watering.csv` and `recording.csv`
+At the end of each month, the month folder will contain only two csv files, `watering.csv` and `recording.csv`.

-Edge cases: